edamla/mediterraneanagency/_books/2021-09-01-conflict-and-ideologies-in-the-middle-east.md

 be forgotten that knowing the past of the Middle
 East is an essential reference point to understand the present and the future.
-This book in your hands is a concise yet comprehensive guide to under- stand the Middle East, providing essential and succinct information.
+This book in your hands is a concise yet comprehensive guide to understand the Middle East, providing essential and succinct information.
 <!--more-->